Smoac/openbis-fork/docs/user-documentation/general-users/data-export.md

 This contains:

-- a **masterdata.xlsx** file which has the metadata of the exported entities and the corresponding masterdata (types and properties) in the correct format to be re-imported in another openBIS instance;
+- a **metadata.xlsx** file which has the metadata of the exported entities and the corresponding masterdata (types and properties) in the correct format to be re-imported in another openBIS instance;
-- a **scripts** folder that contains evaluation plugins associated to two types defined in the masterdata.xlsx file;
+- a **scripts** folder that contains evaluation plugins associated to two types defined in the metadata.xlsx file;
 - a **data** folder that contains the information stored in the spreadsheet field of one of the Objects in this Space.

 ![image info](img/IC-xlsx-folder-data.png)